dadadel/pyment/doc/pyment.rst

 Managed docstrings examples
 ---------------------------

-There follows examples of docstrings that be recognized or generated.
+There follows some examples of docstrings that can be recognized or generated.

 - "javadoc" style: